tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Page Detail Move Footer Section Nth Content to Additional Info/README.md

 ## Note

-  When you edit a page you will not see the content of a footer section that has been moved until you click the **EDIT SITE FOOTER** button.
+  When you edit a Page you will not see the content of a footer section that has been moved until you click the **EDIT SITE FOOTER** button.

 ## Make a Donation